 The simulation scenarios focus on the physical and psychosocial changes that Henry encounters over the next few weeks.
 His failing health and his concern for his increasingly forgetful wife lead him through various transitions that affect his family and his living situation.
 The objectives focus on assessment and appropriate use of assessment tools such as SPICES, the Geriatric Depression Scale, the Modified Caregiver Strain Index, the Beers Criteria for Potential Inappropriate Medication Use in Older Adults, and the General Anxiety Disorder 7 (GAD-7).
 The objectives also focus on psychosocial issues with Henry's wife and their daughter-in-law's concern for their living arrangements; the proper use of the SBAR tool and making appropriate community referrals.

-Henry's Introductory Monologue: Download an audio file Download the script for the audio file Download an Instructor Toolkit that contains suggestions for discussion of Henry's monologue
+Download the Instructor Toolkit with suggestions for discussion of Henry's monologue

 Simulation Scenario 1 takes place a few hours after Henry was admitted through the emergency room with an acute exacerbation of COPD.
 His O2 saturation has been at 88 percent.
 He is alert, oriented, and appears depressed.
 The admission has not been completed due to patient's shortness of breath.
 His neighbor brought him (and Ertha) in.
 Their daughter-in-law Betty came to get Ertha because of her problems with confusion.
 The learners will have cues to report labs and arterial blood gas results to the physician.
 They will also have cues to address Ertha's confusion.
 The assessment tools recommended for this scenario include SPICES: An Overall Assessment Tool of Older Adults, The Modified Caregiver Strain Index and The Geriatric Depression Scale.